 The updates introduced with the launch of iOS 14 significantly affected widgets.
 Now they’re smarter, faster, more useful, and more accessible.
-This is mostly because iOS 14 allows users to add customizable widgets to their Home Screens.
+This is mostly because iOS 14 allows iPhone and iPad users to add custom widgets to their Home Screens.

 Widgets in a nutshell